 The Wembley Stadium at which Spurs won the League has been demolished, and a new one built in its place.
 Spurs' North London arch-rivals, Arsenal, have built a new stadium.
 Spurs have been trying to get a new stadium built, to replace White Hart Lane and its meager 35,000 seats, or to at least get permission to play in the main stadium that London is building for the 2012 Olympics, but have failed thus far in the former and appear to have completely failed at the latter.

-(UPDATE: Construction of Spurs' new stadium is well underway as the 2016-17 season reaches its close.
-They will play at the new Wembley in the 2017-18 season, while the old Lane is demolished -- a mercy killing -- and the new stadium is completed, they say, in time for the 2018-19 season.)
+(UPDATE: Construction of Spurs' new stadium is well underway as the 2017-18 season is underway, and the old White Hart Lane is gone -- a mercy killing.
+They are playing the season's home games at the new Wembley in the 2017-18 season, and the new stadium will be completed, they say, in time for the 2018-19 season.)

 Since Spurs last won the League, either as The Football League or as The Premier League (or "The Premiership"), Liverpool have won it 13 times.
 Manchester United have also won it 14 times.
 Arsenal have won it 6 times.
 Everton, "the other team" in Liverpool, have won it 4.
 Chelsea, of West London, and Leeds United have each won it 3.
 Derby County have won it twice.
 And the following clubs have won it once each: Aston Villa of Birmingham, Blackburn Rovers, Ipswich Town, Manchester City and Nottingham Forest.
 Spurs?
 Not once.